 40% Vanguard Short (or intermediate) Term Bond Index Fund

 Paul Merriman will also tell you what to do.
-10 equity asset classes and 1 fixed income asset class.
+That's 10 equity asset classes and one fixed income asset class.
 Will it work?
 Sure.
 Will it be a pain to rebalance and allocate across all your accounts?
 Absolutely.
-Will it beat some of the simpler options above over your investment horizon?
+Will it beat some of the simpler options over your investment horizon?
 No one knows.
-In case you don't like the “Ultimate” portfolio, Paul has three others that are equally complicated, ranging from 100% stocks in 9 assets classes to 40% stock in 12 asset classes.
+In case you don't like the “Ultimate” portfolio, Paul has three others that are equally complicated, ranging from 100% stocks in nine asset classes to 40% stock in 12 asset classes.

 Portfolio 59: The Talmud Portfolio

-Apparently, the Talmud, a central text of Rabbinic Judaism, had some portfolio advice, “Let every man divide his money into three parts, and invest a third in land, a third in business and a third let him keep by him in reserve.”
+The Talmud, a central text of Rabbinic Judaism, had some portfolio advice: “Let every man divide his money into three parts, and invest a third in land, a third in business and a third let him keep by him in reserve.”
 This is one author's low-cost vision of that ancient portfolio.
-A little REIT-heavy for my taste.
+It's a little REIT-heavy for my taste.

 Portfolio 60: The Permanent Portfolio